LuizGlomyer/homelab/docs/navidrome.md

 # Navidrome

+Navidrome is a lightweight, self-hosted music streaming server compatible with Subsonic clients.
+It lets you stream your music library from anywhere, supporting metadata, playlists, transcodings, and multiple users.

 The container is configured to use Last.fm credentials.
 To generate the required keys check the link below about external integrations.

 # Useful links